Proofreading Tips: What to Do with Dangling and Misplaced Modifiers

 Misplaced Modifiers

-Misplaced modifiers occur when a modifier is too far away from the term it modifiers.
+Misplaced modifiers occur when a modifier is too far away from the term it modifies.
 The usual result is that the modifier seems to be referring to the wrong word:

 Robert passed a biscuit to the dog while he was driving.